 Shadow Warriors is a Living History program highlighting the contributions of black Americans who rode the Old West and who served in the United States Colored Cavalry during the American Civil War and the post-Civil War 9th & 10th Cavalry regiments (Buffalo Soldiers.

-They are presented as a part of the Descendants Jubilee Project's living history program, Shadow Warriors presented in Philadelphia's historic Fairmount Park.
+They are presented as a part of the Descendants Jubilee Project's living history program.
+It's presented in tribute to the courageous black men and women who helped discover, tame and develop the American West.

-Shadow Warriors focuses attention on American Civil War history and the post- Civil War. frontier west.
-The Descendant Jubilee Project is a also a member of the Civil War History Consortium of Southeast Pennsylvania.
+Shadow Warriors focuses attention on American Civil War history and the post- Civil War, frontier west.
+The Descendants Jubilee Project pays homage the black soldiers, homesteaders, scouts, cowboys, merchants and lawmen who help to tame and develop the frontier west.

-The United States Colored Troops are found on the USCT page of this website.
+The United States Colored Troops of the American civil War are found on the USCT page of this website.
 The 9th and 10th Cavalry are found on the Buffalo Soldiers page.

 The Shadow Warriors Living History Program